Mu-adventofcode/2021/README.md

 # Advent of Code 2021
-My python solutions.
-Please open issues to provide feedback.
+My python solutions to AoC 2021.
+I put them in [gists](https://gist.github.com/Mu-adventofcode) so you can easily comment on them.